If you continue without changing your settings, we’ll assume you’re happy to receive all cookies from the BMA website.

 Find out more about cookies

-We campaign to ensure fair medical trade across the healthcare industry.
+For ten years, we’ve campaigned for fair medical trade and ethical procurement across the healthcare industry.

 Workers producing healthcare equipment in developing countries are suffering labour rights abuses.
-The NHS spends £30bn a year to procure healthcare goods and more must be done to ensure fair medical trade across the industry.
+The NHS spends in excess of £40 billion a year on the procurement of goods and services.
+More must be done to ensure fair medical trade across the industry.

 The Medical Fair and Ethical Trade Group campaigns for fair and ethical trade in the production and supply of medical supplies.
 Find out why.